- General terms

 - During qualifying session drivers that are on "outlap" are obliged to make space for drivers that are on "flying lap".
 If a driver will not abide by this rule a penalty might be issued when accident is reported and documented.

-- Using 'Back to pits' option is prohibited, except when the car is stationary in its own pit box area.
+- Using 'Back to pits' option is prohibited, except when the car is stationary in its own pit box area or in pit lane level with the driver's pit box.
 If a driver will be found using this option outside pit boxes and then continuing the session (driving out of the pits), will be penalised.

 - If during the qualifying session, the car will suffer major damage, driver is obliged to drive back to the pits in a manner that won't disturb other drivers on the track.
 If a car is impossible to drive back to the pits (destroyed engine, suspension etc.) and driver uses 'back to pits' option, such driver can't go back to the track and must wait until the end of the session.